maimul/maimul/README.md

 - 👋 Hi, I’m @maimul
-- 👀 I’m interested in latest tech, Data Science, green and sustainable energy.
+- 👀 My personal interest are technologies, data science, green and sustainable energy.
-- 🌱 I’m currently learning Data Science, Data Analysis.
+- 🌱 Always learning and exploring.

 <!---
 maimul/maimul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.